Taste the real Alphono Mango SHOP NOW

 How many mango varieties in india

 India is known for the varied varieties of mangoes grown here.
-These types of mangoes are known as Indian and International varieties of Mangoes.
-It is the National fruit of India.
+These varieties are known as Indian and International varieties of Mangoes.
+Mangoes are the National fruit of India.

-This type of fruit is tropical paradise and the common question is how many varieties of mango in India? or you could say how many varieties of mangoes are there in India?
+This type of fruit is a tropical paradise, and the common question is, "How many varieties of mangoes are there in India?"

 Many other varieties of mangoes are grown in India, and it is difficult to give an exact number.

-Most Mangoes are called Table Mangoes means they are often used, eaten fresh, or out of hand.
+Most Mangoes are called Table Mangoes, which means they are often used, eaten fresh, or out of hand.

 Types of Indian Mangoes

-Some of the mango's a fresh fruit are mapped state-wise, but due to the development of the taste of mangoes in the country, many varieties are cultivated in most Indian states.
+Some mangoes are mapped state-wise as fresh fruits, but due to the development of the taste of mangoes in the country, many varieties are cultivated in most Indian states.

 State of India Variety of Mango